victorporof/Sublime-HTMLPrettify/README.md

 ### Be very careful on Linux!
 Depending on your distribution and default package sources, `apt-get install node` (for example) *will not* install node.js, contrary to all human common sense and popular belief.
 You want `nodejs` instead.
 Best thing is to make it yourself from http://nodejs.org/#download.

+## Beautify Vue
+To properly beautify Vue files, make sure the file syntax is recongnized by Sublime as either HTML, XML or Vue.

+## Beautify JSX
+To properly beautify JSX files, make sure the file syntax is recongnized by Sublime as JavaScript and that `e4x` is `true` in your `.jsbeautifyrc`.

 ## Beautify on Save
 To beautify your code when saving the document, set the `format_on_save` setting to `true` in `HTMLPrettify.sublime-settings`: